 Incapacitation is a philosophy of

-incarceration that argues that some offenders might have to be incarcerated not for what
+incarceration that some offenders might have to be incarcerated not for what they have

-they have done but to prevent future harm to the community.
+done but to prevent future harm to the community.
+Selective

-Selective incapacitation is provided for under dangerous offender legislation.
+incapacitation comes under dangerous offender legislation.
+The philosophy of

-depends on the ability of the community to identify those that might re-offend.
-Some also
+incapacitation depends on the ability of the community to identify those that might

-argue that incapacitation is unfair as incapacitation is punishment
+incapacitation is unfair as incapacitation is punishment to

-to people for what they might do, rather than for what they have done.
+people for what they might do, rather than for what they have done.
+Incapacitation is

-to prevent future crimes not by rehabilitative ideal
+Incapacitation aims to prevent future crimes not by rehabilitative

 probability of deviance in the general population.